Best Maui Helicopter Tours – Which Maui Helicopter Tour is the Best?

 Preferred Operator

-We have always chosen Blue Hawaiian Helicopters.
+We have always chosen Maverick Helicopters.
 Mainly due to the reputation and safety record.
 You just feel in very safe hands.
 But it’s a close call.
 The Big 4 are very similar and you can book confidently knowing you will receive a great service.
 There are just no cowboys in this sort of industry as it is just so heavily regulated by the FAA that any dodgy operation will be quickly exposed and shut down.

 Tips